-MAXIMUM PEAK STAGE.-The maximum instantaneous peak stage occurring for the water year or designated period.
-Occasionally the maximum stage for a year may occur at midnight at the beginning or end of the year, on a recession from or rise toward a higher peak in the adjoining year.
-In this case, the maximum peak stage is given in the table and the maximum stage may be reported in the REMARKS paragraph in the manuscript or in a footnote.
-If the dates of occurrence of the maximum peak stage and maximum peak flow are different, the REMARKS paragraph in the manuscript or a footnote may be used to provide further information.
+INSTANTANEOUS PEAK STAGE.--The maximum instantaneous stage occurring for the water year or for the designated period.
+If the dates of occurrence for the instantaneous peak flow and instantaneous peak stage differ, the REMARKS paragraph in the manuscript or a footnote may be used to provide further information.

-INSTANTANEOUS LOW FLOW.-The minimum instantaneous discharge occurring for the water year or for the designated period.
+$\underline{INSTANTANEOUS\ LOW\ FLOW}. \text{--} The\ \text{minimum}\ instantaneous\ discharge\ occurring\ for\ the\ water\ year\ or\ for\ the\ designated\ period.}$

-ANNUAL RUNOFF.-Indicates the total quantity of water in runoff for a drainage area for the year.
-Data reports may use any of the following units of measurement in presenting annual runoff data:

-Acre-foot (AC-FT) is the quantity of water required to cover 1 acre to a depth of 1 foot and is equivalent to 43,560 cubic feet or about 326,000 gallons or 1,233 cubic meters.

-Cubic feet per square mile (CFSM) is the average number of cubic feet of water flowing per second from each square mile of area drained, assuming the runoff is distributed uniformly in time and area.

-Inches (INCHES) indicate the depth to which the drainage area would be covered if all of the runoff for a given time period were uniformly distributed on it.
+- ANNUAL RUNOFF.--Indicates the total quantity of water in runoff for a drainage area for the year.
+Data reports may use any of the following units of measurement in presenting annual runoff data: - Acre-foot (AC-FT) is the quantity of water required to cover 1 acre to a depth of 1 foot and is equal to 43,560 cubic feet or about 326,000 gallons or 1,233 cubic meters. - Cubic feet per second per square mile (CFSM) is the average number of cubic feet of water flowing per second from each square mile area drained, assuming the runoff is distributed uniformly in time and area. - Inches (INCHES) indicates the depth to which the drainage area would be covered if all of the runoff for a given time period were uniformly distributed on it.

-10 PERCENT EXCEEDS.-The discharge that has been exceeded 10 percent of the time for the designated period.

-50 PERCENT EXCEEDS.-The discharge that has been exceeded 50 percent of the time for the designated period.

-90 PERCENT EXCEEDS.-The discharge that has been exceeded 90 percent of the time for the designated period.
+- $\underline{10}$ PERCENT EXCEEDS.--The discharge that has been exceeded 10 percent of the time for the designated period. - $\underline{50}$ PERCENT EXCEEDS.--The discharge that has been exceeded 50 percent of the time for the designated period. - $\underline{90}$ PERCENT EXCEEDS.--The discharge that has been exceeded 90 percent of the time for the designated period.

 Data collected at partial-record stations follow the information for continuous-record sites.
 Data for partial-record discharge stations are presented in two tables.
-The first table lists annual maximum stage and discharge at crest-stage stations, and the second table lists discharge measurements at low-flow partial-record stations.
+The first is a table of annual maximum stage and discharge at crest-stage stations, and the second is a table of discharge measurements at low-flow partial-record stations.
 The tables of partial-record stations are followed by a listing of discharge measurements made at sites other than continuous-record or partial-record stations.
-These measurements are often made in times of drought or flood to give better areal coverage to those events.
-Those measurements and others collected for a special reason are called measurements at miscellaneous sites.
+These measurements are generally made in times of drought or flood to give better areal coverage to those events.
+Those measurements and others collected for some special reason are called measurements at miscellaneous sites.